UWPCE-PythonCert-ClassRepos/Python320-Winter-2022/docs/_sources/lesson02.rst.txt

 We may not have much time left -- but let's take a look at next week's assignment, and give logaru a quick try:

-python3 -m pip install logaru
+python3 -m pip install loguru

 The docs: